eclipse-iceoryx/iceoryx/doc/design/status_port.md

 ## Summary and requirements

-The `StatusPort` is an alternative to the publish subscriber communication in `iceoryx_posh`.
+The `StatusPort` is a building block in `iceoryx_posh` to exchange data via shared memory.

 The `StatusPort` targets the use-cases with the following properties: